stigok/pi3-youtube-stream/README.md

 ## Usage
 Clone to `/opt/youtube-streamer`

-Run the remote audio binary on the remote computer.
-Start it with an argument for IP:PORT of the Pi running the streaming service.
+### On the remote audio box

+1. Start streaming the audio by running `rtp-audio-stream.sh $IP:1337`

+Where `$IP` is the IP address of the Pi.

+### On the Pi

-Set environment variables in streamer.env and start the service on the Pi.
+1. Set environment variables in `streamer.env`
+2. Update `audio.sdp` with the IP address of the remote audio source (replace `10.10.3.138`)
+2. Link service: `cp -s youtube-streamer.service /etc/systemd/system/ && systemctl daemon-reload`
+3. Start the service `systemctl start youtube-streamer.service`